wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 You are now ready to start exploring the WIS2 topics and message structure and answer the following questions:

 !!! question "Review the WIS2 topic structure"
-    Use MQTT to browse topic structure under the 'origin' and 'cache' topics.
+    Use MQTT to browse topic structure under the `origin` and `cache` topics.

     How can we distinguish the originating country providing the data?